The life of a DJ with Sara Simms

 7. What can you tell us about your new release?

-My latest release is called ‘Finally’ and features Miami’s JEI on vocals.
-Finally combines together driving techno rhythms and a deep, rumbling bassline that are balanced by JEI’s vocals.
-JEI is an amazing artist that I connected with during trips to Miami Music Week.
-She’s best known for her work on Intruder’s (Oscar G and Ralph Falcon) “Amame”, released on Ministry of Sound and Defected Records.
-‘Finally’ was produced by myself and my good friend John La Magna, a Juno-award winning producer.
+My new release is ‘Finally’.
+It features Miami’s JEI on vocals.
+JEI is an amazing artist.
+We connected with each other during trips to Miami Music Week.
+She’s for her work on Intruder’s (Oscar G and Ralph Falcon) “Amame”, released on Ministry of Sound and Defected Records.
+Juno-award winning producer and my good friend John La Magna is the producer of ‘Finally’.
 The lyrics of the song and the rose on the front cover allude to romance, bringing a new theme to techno.